cassydm/rockies_moneyball_part-deux/README.md

 DU AI Bootcamp Project 3.
 Created by: Liz Cooney, Howard Dixon, Cassy Miller, & Sandokan Stage.

-# Project 3:  Colorado Rockies Pitch App, "Moneyball Part III, The Trilogy"
+# Project 3:  Colorado Rockies Pitch Perfect App, "Moneyball Part III, The Trilogy"

 ## Overview
 This proposal seeks to develop an innovative app for the Colorado Rockies that leverages advanced analytics and ML —specifically utilizing transformer models in Python—to revolutionize pitching strategy.

-Data was cleansed and prepped to be used with Gradio, which allowed us to set up web-based interfaces to showcase our  model.
-The team downloaded existing Excel documents to compile information on the various Rockies pithchers and perform our analysis.
+The model utilizes data that was cleaned and processed on the Rockies Starting Pitchers.
+It contains pitch level data on every pitch these players have ever thrown, in order to predict the outcome of future pitches.

-The team took a 6-pronged approach to utilize the ML model for Project 3.
-Each team member looked at the same final datase (model_df).
+The model created was a neural network, utilizing an embedding layer for batter / other features, and two hidden layers to predict the outcome of a pitch being a strike or other.
+Key features include: Pitch count, batter, handiness, inning, balls/strikes at time of pitch, trailing pitch, runners on bases.

-Each team member performed scaling of the dataset, applied the model, and provided visualizations to better understand how well each model did against the relevant input.
+The model was saved and deployed for future predictions and use within applications.

 ## Question to Answer